rantahar/introduction-to-mpi/_episodes/09-optimising_transfers.md

 start transfers early and do as much work as possible while the data is moving from one rank to another.

-### Prefer Blocking Functions
+### Prefer Blocking Receives
-Use blocking calls when it doesn't affect performance.
+Use blocking receives when it doesn't affect performance.
 They make it much easier to keep track of things.

+### Post Receives Early
+When performance really matters, post receives early.
+You can only post the send once you have the data.
+You can post a receive when ever you want.
+There is no reason for a communication to be waiting for a receive to be posted.

+Do this within reason.

 {% include links.md %}